jeffpar/pcjs.v1/devices/pc/rom/5170/README.md

 ---

-IBM PC AT (Model 5170) BIOS ("Rev 2")
+IBM PC AT ROM BIOS (Rev 2)
 ---
-[ATBIOS-REV2.json](1985-06-10/ATBIOS-REV2.json) contains the second IBM PC AT BIOS, dated June 10, 1985, which expanded hard disk support from 15 to 23 drive types, fixed some bugs, and added support for 720Kb 3.5-inch floppy diskette drives.
+[ATBIOS-REV2.json](1985-06-10/ATBIOS-REV2.json) contains the second IBM PC AT BIOS, dated June 10, 1985.

+This BIOS was produced for [5170 Model 239](/devices/pc/machine/5170/#model-239), announced October 10, 1985.
+It increased the number of supported hard disk types from 15 to 23, fixed some bugs, and added support for 720Kb 3.5-inch floppy diskette drives.

 From [http://minuszerodegrees.net/bios/BIOS_5170_10JUN85_6MHZ.zip](http://minuszerodegrees.net/bios/):